JoelFong85/ChordManager/README.md

 ## Database
 Database can be found in App_Data > AudioDump.mdf

+AudioDump.mdf can be queried via VS' server explorer tab.

 ## Postman Collections for Testing
 Postman collection for testing is available: ChordManager_Postman_Collection.json